 c. at the Board’s request, appear at the Board meeting wherein the Product acceptance application is scheduled to be discussed; and

 d. fulfill any testing requirements or meet any applicable standards in their entirety required by the Board.

-(f) At the Board’s discretion, in lieu of granting an applicant’s Initial-product- acceptance or Extended-product-acceptance request, the Board may convert such a request to a request for a Test-site under these regulations.
+6. At the Board’s discretion, in lieu of granting an applicant’s product- acceptance request, the Board may convert such a request to a request for a Test-site under these regulations.

 1. Board acceptance of a product may be withdrawn whenever any of the following conditions exist:

 g.
-Board acceptance of the product was based on incomplete or incorrect information.
+Board acceptance of the product was based on incomplete or incorrect information; or

 h.
 The Board has substantial evidence that continued use of the product would pose a threat to the public’s health, safety, or welfare.